 top of page

-Jane Dixon &.
-The Barnes
+Jane Dixon and the Barnes

 She met and married a tailor called John Barnes who was born in Codford St Peters, in the middle of Salisbury Plain, Wilts in 1809.
 I expect that they met when John came up to London on a shopping trip or perhaps John was training as a tailor?
 John and Jane were married in St Peter Walworth on 6 June 1831 by Gilbert Chesnutt, Assistant Minister in the presence of Miss Williams.
 Clarissa Dixon and Adeline Dixon (her sisters) were witnesses.